 Virtual Layer

-When a downstream consumer or workflow wants to access data produced by a model, they do so by querying a view that is part of the virtual layer.
+When a downstream consumer or workflow wants to access data produced by a model, they do so by querying a view that is part of the virtual layer

 Physical datasets generated by model snapshots are never accessed directly, which allows SQLMesh to update views to point to different dataset versions without affecting downstream consumers.
 Sort of like using a pointer or reference in programming.

-If a snapshot is not referenced by any views in the virtual layer, it gets automatically garbage collected by the janitor process after a configurable period of time.
+, it gets automatically garbage collected by the janitor process after a configurable period of time.
 Until then, it can be used to cheaply and quickly revert state to a previous point in time.

 This idea is not new.
 Storage engines like Iceberg, Delta Lake, and Snowflake implement something similar in the storage layer, which lets their users maintain multiple versions (a.k.a. snapshots) of tables and even create low-cost shallow clones of individual datasets.